trisquareeu/bytemapper/README.md

 * **boolean** which is logical false if all selected bytes are zeroes, otherwise is true.

 Mapper will check if annotated field is assignable by one of above types and then perform conversions from bytes to that particular type.
-If given field is assignable by more than one of listed types first one will be used.
+If given field is assignable by more than one of listed types, first one will be used.

-Good example is Object type that can be assigned by virtually any from above list, but String instance will used.
+Good example is Object type that can be assigned by virtually any from above list, but String instance will be used.
-On the other hand type Number, which is unassignable by String will be assigned with instance of BigInteger instead.
+On the other hand type Number, which is nonassignable by String will be assigned with instance of BigInteger instead.

 If field is not assignable by any of above types, UnsupportedTypeException will be thrown.

 ## Endianness
-ByteMapper supports both Big- and Little-Endian byte order, although bigEndian is used by default.
+ByteMapper supports both big- and little-endian byte order, although big-endian is used by default.
 You can change this, by setting relevant property of Value annotation: `@Value(startByte = 0, bigEndian=false)`.
 Results will be as follows:
 * 0x0F mapped as little-endian byte will result in 0x0F(=15 decimal) value.
 * 0x000F mapped as little-endian short will result in 0x0F00(=3840 decimal) value.